Russia's Phosagro will not renew deal to sell India fertiliser

-MOSCOW Russian fertiliser company Phosagro (PHORq.L) (PHOR.MM) has no plans to renew a contract to supply India, the world's largest phosphate consumer, because it is offering too low a price, a senior executive said.
+MOSCOW, July 11 Russian fertiliser company Phosagro has no plans to renew a contract to supply India, the world's largest phosphate consumer, because it is offering too low a price, a senior executive said.

 Analysts estimate that Phosagro, the world's No.2 producer of phosphate fertilisers, supplied around 400,000 tonnes of dimmonium phosphate (DAP) to India under its 2012 contract.